zaharano/in-the-stacks-react/README.md

 **Todo:**
 - [ ] Form validation (simply get require working again, really)
 - [ ] Click outside of modal closes modal
-- [ ] I'm using setTimeout to save to localstorage so that it doesn't happen before setState finishes.
+- [x] I'm using setTimeout to save to localstorage so that it doesn't happen before setState finishes.
 Is this hackey or fine?
 Just save the temp new 'library' before setState?
-Learn about best practices.
+Learn about best practices. (componentDidUpdate()!)
 - [ ] Focus title input on form open
 - [ ] Learn about the accessibility issues - fix